Bad Bad Boy

 "Bad Bad Boy" is a song and single by Scottish rock group Nazareth.
 It was first released in 1973.

 Background and chart success

 Musicians are Dan McCafferty on lead vocals, Darrell Sweet on percussion, Pete Agnew on bass guitar and Manny Charlton on electric guitar.
 The song came from their 1973 album Razamanaz.
-The song was the second of eleven of Nazareth's singles to chart in the UK.
-It reached 10 in 1973 staying for 9 weeks.
+The song was the second of eleven of Nazareth's singles to appear in the UK Singles Chart.
+It reached number 10 in 1973, staying for nine weeks.

-A 2010 re-issue of their 1973 album Loud 'n' Proud contained Bad Bad Boy as a bonus track not included on the original release.
+A 2010 re-issue of their 1973 album Loud 'n' Proud contained "Bad Bad Boy" as a bonus track not included on the original release.
 It was taken from a live recording from the Bob Harris show on BBC Radio.